pkazmierczak/piotr.is/content/posts/2020-05-05-ipad/index.md

 reevaluate many of my past choices (no, I'm not divorcing my wife).
 I invite you, dear reader, to do the same, and now please excuse me while I go to the Apple store online and spend an insane amount of money on a new laptop.

+[^1]: There is a 3rd but very niche yet infuriating problem that relates to both of the issues above that not many people care about, as it relates to me being Polish.
+All the Polish Mac users I know install [Karabiner-Elements](https://karabiner-elements.pqrs.org) as one of the first apps after getting a new Mac.
+This software allows for remapping the keyboard, most importantly swapping the right **⌘** with right **⌥** key, in order to get Alt Gr (which is required to input Polish characters) right next to the space, so that you can press it with your thumb and not die.
+There is no way to achieve the same thing on the iPad with an external keyboard.
+Unless you make the keyboard yourself I guess.
+This niche problem remains niche, but illustrates perfectly what's wrong with the iPad.
+[^2]: Side-note: how often does sunk cost fallacy apply to software projects?
+How many projects were you part of, dear reader, when a decision was made to stick to old, buggy, messy ways of doing things simply because “we've already invested so much time and effort into this system”?
+Food for thought.